Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 - Hard surfaces

 Contemporary design is probably the most misunderstood style in the world of interior design.
-Unlike other types of design contemporary is not really a definitive style.
-It is often used synonymously with modern, which is tied to a definite period in history and is a design movement with specific rule.
+Unlike other types of design, contemporary design is not really a definitive style.
+It is often used synonymously with modern design, a design movement with specific rules tied to a definite period in history.

-While it's difficult to pin down contemporary design you can isolate a style identified by its simplicity.
-Contemporary leans toward linear design and simple ornamentation but you can add warmth and texture through natural fabrics, pops of understated color and curvaceous shapes.
-A good rule of thumb for creating contemporary design is to use a neutral color scheme, casual furnishings and organic-inspired accessories.
+While it's difficult to pin down contemporary design, you can isolate a style identified by its simplicity.
+Contemporary leans toward linear design and simple ornamentation.
+However, you can add warmth and texture through natural fabrics, pops of understated color, and curvaceous shapes.
+A good rule of thumb for creating contemporary design is to use a neutral color scheme, casual furnishings, and organic-inspired accessories.

-In contemporary interiors negative space is also considered part of the design.
-In other words, it can work just as well as a furnished space.
-Although a expansive space with too few furnishings can feel cold and impersonal.
-Incorporate furniture, art and accessories that relate to its size and scale.
+In contemporary interiors, negative space is also considered part of the design.
+In other words, empty space can work just as well as a furnished space.
+However, an expansive space with too few furnishings can feel cold and impersonal—incorporate furniture, art, and accessories that relate to its size and scale.

 Colors and Fabrics

 Organic fabrics look quite natural in contemporary spaces.
-Linen, silk, wool and cotton add texture, warmth and visual interest.
-Solid fabrics are preferable but you can still add pattern through geometric and abstract prints in the form of decorative pillows, rugs or a throw.
+Linen, silk, wool, and cotton add texture, warmth, and visual interest.
+Solid fabrics are preferable, but you can still add patterns through geometric and abstract prints in the form of decorative pillows, rugs, or a throw.